Madrak1984/RNAseq_code_Evi1_TPO/README.md

-# code_MECOM_TPO_paper
+# Introduction
-R code to share for the Hugues-Etienne's paper
+R code to analyze the RNAseq's dataset from Hugue-Etienne Chatel-Soulet.